Tired of boring labels? I’ve created a collection of farmhouse style labels to give to readers. You can grab yours below.

 Notice some labels are “chalkboard” They will print normally.
 Then use a piece of chalk or chalk pen for writing.
 Note: the image used for the chalkboard labels is my mom’s old chalkboard made when she was 7 years old.

 For the other labels, you can use a regular black marker or your favorite color.
 The marker I love is a zig double tip calligraphy marker.
-They last great and make even my handwriting look pretty.
+The markers last a long time and make even my handwriting look pretty.

 Some of the labels are hanging and use a single hole punch and twine to hang.
 I used clear shipping tape, not the masking tape??? to apply labels.
 Or use a white glue or Mod Podge to apply to the surface.

 Click above to get your farmhouse style labels and free “frameable” printable.
-You’re very welcome! 🙂
+You will be signed up for our DIY HelpLetter sent each Thursday evening.
+You may unsubscribe anytime. 🙂

 If your Christmas tree is down but the holiday decor is still a mess like ours.
 I created holiday labels too!